 IBA will continue to monitor information which is routinely requested during the period prior to the next review and will publish those documents on this website.
 IBA will identify these documents in its Freedom of Information Disclosure Log.

 As a Commonwealth Corporate Entity, IBA is required to report annually on directors/senior executive/senior management remuneration and we meet this obligation through our annual report.
 In addition, we have been requested to publish relevant information relating to executive remuneration on our website.
-This information is outlined in the table below.
+This information for financial year 2017-18 is outlined in the table below.